Kelly Armstrong: Tenure

 On June 21, 2025, Armstrong declared a state of emergency and began recovery efforts after numerous tornadoes hit the state the previous night.
 He specifically outlined the severe damage in Enderlin, which killed three people.
 Armstrong later requested a presidential disaster declaration over the damage.
 In August, Armstrong made another disaster declaration request due to storms that damaged infrastructure across the state, which was approved later in October.

 During the 2025 United States federal government shutdown, Armstrong unveiled a plan that would give low-interest loans to North Dakota's federal workers in place of their usual pay, which the state industrial commission approved.
-He was praised for the idea, along with an idea to direct around $1.5 million to food assistance when the shutdown threatened SNAP beniefts.
+He was praised for the idea, along with an idea to direct around $1.5 million to food assistance when the shutdown threatened SNAP benefits.
 Also during the shutdown, Armstrong appointed Levi Bachmeier as Superintendent of Public Instruction, as the incumbent, Kirsten Baesler, was confirmed by the Senate for a federal position.

+During the 2026 North Dakota elections, Armstrong endorsed and donated thousands of dollars to candidates who supported his property tax plan and those who were in races against populist candidates, particularly in House and Senate races.
+Armstrong received criticism from the right for his endorsements and donations.
+Armstrong's coalition had considerable success in the election, with 19 of his 20 candidates winning their elections by either ousting incumbent populists or defeating challengers.